Executioner (character): Skurge

-Apart from the Enchantress, Skurge attempted to establish an empire by the conquest of an alternate future 25th Century Earth.
+Apart from the Enchantress, Skurge attempted to establish an empire by the conquest of an alternate future Earth.
 He battled the Hulk after he was accidentally transported there.

 He was reunited with the Enchantress, and joined the Mandarin's attempted world conquest with four other villains after being taken to his base by teleportation technology.
 He attacked the Asian sub-continent with an army of trolls due to the valuable diamonds that were there, and fought Hercules in another dimension he had transported them to with his axe, but was beaten and thrown at a giant the Enchantress had created to defeat the Scarlet Witch, destroying it.

 He next led a Troll invasion of Asgard.
 Odin banished him to the realm of Casiolena.
 Skurge abandoned the Enchantress to become Casiolena's co-ruler.
 He led Casiolena's forces against the Defenders, and resumed his alliance with the Enchantress.

-Skurge attacked Dr. Strange alongside Enchantress, but they were defeated.
+Skurge attacked Doctor Strange alongside Enchantress, but they were defeated.
 He later battled the Defenders and the Thing as the Enchantress's ally.

 Skurge led an assault on Asgard, and fought Balder again.
 With the Enchantress, he serves as Loki's lieutenant during his brief rule of Asgard.
-With the Enchantress, he joined with the forces of Asgard against the legions of the most powerful fire demon Surtur.
+With the Enchantress, he joined with the forces of Asgard against Surtur.

-Once Amora the Enchantress set her sights on Heimdall as a potential lover, Skurge sought to ease the wounds of his heart in battle, joining Thor, Balder, and the Einherjar on a rescue mission into Hel.
+Once Amora the Enchantress set her sights on Heimdall as a potential lover, Skurge sought to ease the wounds of his heart in battle, joining Thor, Balder, and the Einherjar on a rescue mission in Hel.
 A group of souls belonging to living humans had been trapped there by Malekith the Accursed, and Hela had refused to permit them to return to Midgard (Earth).
 Despite initial misgivings, Thor permitted Skurge to accompany the group.
-Skurge is tempted by the appearance of Amora, who claims Heimdall had slain her.
-This was not Amora, but Mordonna, a shape-shifting sorceress in the employ of Hela.
+Skurge is tempted by Amora, who claims Heimdall had slain her.
+This was not Amora, but Mordonna, a shapeshifting sorceress in the employ of Hela.
 The disguise is revealed when Skurge decides to trust Balder more than the desires of his own heart.
 Hela whisks Mordonna away before Skurge can gain revenge.